theupdateframework/theupdateframework.github.io/faq.md

   operations or has limited memory, it can delegate verification of hashes and signatures to another device.
 For instance, a weaker device can rely on another device on the network to verify the signatures on top-level metadata.
-  [Uptane](https://uptane.github.io/), a variant of TUF, is designed to work with weaker devices like the Electronic Control Units found in automobiles.
+  Delegating to another device is not built into the framework but [Uptane](https://uptane.github.io/), a variant of TUF, is designed to work with weaker devices like the Electronic Control Units found in automobiles.